sunfounder/arduino_starter_kit/docs/source/5_parallel_series_circuit.rst

 **Question:**

 In this parallel circuit, what happens if one LED is removed?
 Why does this occur?
-Record your answer in your engineering notebook.

 .. image:: img/5_parallel_circuit_remove.png
     :width: 600